 This graph shows the effect of your home on the environment in terms of carbon dioxide (CO_2) emissions.
 The higher the rating, the less impact it has on the environment.

-Your current rating is band D (64).
-The average rating for EPCs in Scotland is band D (59).
+Your current rating is band D (59)

 The potential rating shows the effect of undertaking all of the improvement measures listed within your recommendations report.

 Top actions you can take to save money and make your home more efficient